New Taiwan bird flu shows animal virus risk to humans

 Scientists from Taiwan said the infection - with a bird flu strain called H6N1 - appeared to be one isolated human case and probably posed little threat for the moment.
 But it showed how this virus, like others in the past, had been able to acquire genetic changes allowing it to jump across species.

-Another new strain of bird flu, called H7N9, is continuing to infect and kill people in China after it first emerged in humans there earlier this year [ID:nL5N0IE4HY]
+Another new strain of bird flu, called H7N9, is continuing to infect and kill people in China after it first emerged in humans there earlier this year.

 Infectious diseases that pass from animals into humans are known as zoonoses and have kept scientists on the alert for decades.
 Several major human epidemics, including the worldwide outbreak of Human Immunodeficiency Virus (HIV) that causes AIDS and the 2009/2010 H1N1 flu pandemic, began as zoonotic events.
 Many diseases also make the jump and then just peter out.